fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 When chained, the second <i>contains</i> command <i>continues</i> the search from within the component found by the first command.

 <!-- Jos emme ketjuttaisi komentoja, eli olisimme kirjoittaneet  -->
-If we had not chained the commands, and wrote
+If we had not chained the commands, and instead wrote

 ```js
 cy.contains('second note')